 If you’re looking for loans for people on disability, you have options.
-Payday loans tend to have the most lenient eligibility criteria, so there are lenders in this space that accept disability assistance as income and don’t even do credit checks.
-However, payday loans are extremely expensive and are only suitable as a last resort.
+Payday loans in Canada tend to have the most lenient eligibility criteria—there are lenders in this space that accept disability assistance as income and don’t do credit checks.
+You can even receive your money quickly via e-transfer.
+There is a downside though: Payday loans are extremely expensive and are only suitable as a last resort.

 This guide covers different loans you can apply for if you’re receiving disability income and key factors to consider before applying.

-You can get a small, instant loan from one of the providers below.
-They can consider your application as long as your disability benefits are being paid into your bank account.
+You can get a small, instant loan from one of the providers below and get funded via e-transfer.
+These lenders consider your application as long as your disability benefits are being paid into your bank account.

 Compare personal loans and lines of credit for disability income